Nuclear Power in Canada

 Darlington

-The Darlington site compriss four CANDU-850 reactors.
+The Darlington site comprises four CANDU-850 reactors.
 These are Canada's newest Candu reactors and in November 2015 were licensed to 2025.
 Following detailed studies, OPG decided on full refurbishment starting in 2016 and consequent 30-year lifetime extension.
 The work involves replacing fuel channels and upgrading ancillary systems to current standards as well as overhauling the turbine generators.
 In November 2015 OPG announced approval of a C$12.8 billion refurbishment project to 2026, about half the cost of replacing them, and 9% less than originally projected.
 The Ontario government approved the project in January 2016.

 OPG plans to shut the reactors sequentially for approximately 3.5 years each so that no more than two are out of action at the same time.
 OPG awarded a C$ 600 million contract to a joint venture of SNC-Lavalin Nuclear (now AtkinsRéalis) and Aecon Construction for the project's planning phase, and in January 2016, a C$2.75 billion contract to them for re-tubing.
 CNSC has given environmental approval for the refurbishment, which will enable the units to continue operating for a further 25-30 years, although this would be subject to separate licensing approvals.
 The price of power from the refurbished plant is expected to be between 7 and 8 ¢/kWh.